elizabethcd/FurnitureConverter/README.md

 * **Animated furniture** currently is only allowed to have 1 rotation, and cannot change textures at nightfall.
 This is a limitation not in DGA, but in how I read in textures and information from CF. As I am not aware of any examples that do not follow these rules, I consider these limitations acceptable.
 If you want to add this feature to any of your DGA furniture, it's as simple as setting a NightTexture field or additional Configurations.
 Either way will require either a new tilesheet or extending the existing tilesheets, so you may wish to consult the DGA docs or a tutorial on DGA furniture.

 ## Planned Improvements

-* Estimated FrontTexture support for armchairs from the side

 Could add if requested:
 * Ability to handle multiple furniture jsons at once